[last update Thu 13 Nov 2014]

 - In 2009, we organised a one-off collection of 100+ bikes, to assist Aboriginal communities in SA and the NT, and to help schools with Aboriginal students in Whyalla and Port Augusta.

-- sales of bikes and bike part : a small percentage of bikes are offered for sale, to raise funds for parts, maintenance, etc
+- sales of second-hand bikes and bike part : a small percentage of bikes are offered for sale, to raise funds

 - Environmental protection.
 Bikes for Refugees aims to improve the environment by (a) diverting unwanted bikes and parts from general refuse, and putting them back into use; (b) encouraging the use of bicycles for transport, thus lowering environmental impact, and reducing carbon pollution.

-Resources and funding: The scheme aims to be self-funding, from sales, and from donations.
+Resources and funding: The scheme is just unpaid volunteers from the community, who try to help people in need.
+It aims to be self-funding, from sales, and donations.
 We keep costs low, by using secondhand or donated parts.
 Currently the scheme receives no grants or government assistance, other than use of the Adelaide Community Bike Workshop facilities at Plympton, provided by West Torrens Council.

-- Buy a bike from "Bikes for Refugees" We offer economically priced, secondhand bikes.
-We also sometimes have interesting historical bikes for restoration.
-Please contact us to see what's on hand.
+- Buy a bike from "Bikes for Refugees" We offer economically priced, secondhand bikes for commuting or pleasure.
+Please contact us to find out what's on hand.

 - Become a volunteer We're looking for people with: interest and some experience in bike maintenance/repair; able to turn up for 2-3 hours on Saturday mornings; friendly and patient with people from a range of backgrounds.
 If you want to improve your skills with bike mechanics - and you don't mind a little dust and grease - please contact us.

 NB - The Australian Refugee Association also accepts donations of household goods, in good condition, e.g. furniture, soft furnishings, toys, etc. - to give out, as part of their Settlement program.
+If you are able to help refugees gain driving experience, by volunteering your time and your car - they would also like to hear from you !
 Please contact the ARA directly to discuss (telephone 8354 2951) or see their website.

-Our Thanks to all people and organisations, who have donated bikes.
-Thanks also to volunteers who restore, check, and repair bikes.
+Our Thanks to all who donated bikes; volunteers who restore, check, and repair bikes.
 Each bike takes overall a couple of hours work, and over the years, many people have helped.

 Special thanks to Kevin Clarke at Clarke's Cycles, 354 Magill Road, Kensington Park (tel.
 8332 3083), for long term support.